 Frequently Asked Questions

-The video below demonstrates how to add your parent on FERPA so that they have permission to discuss your account with financial aid representatives.
+The video below demonstrates how to add someone on FERPA so that they have permission to discuss your account with financial aid representatives.
 Please note, the page displayed in the video will only be available after you have matriculated.

-The video below demonstrates where to go on our website to cancel your student loans.
+The video below demonstrates where to search for scholarships on the UMass website.

-The video below demonstrates how to find financial aid documents on our website.
+The video below demonstrates how to report outside scholarships to the financial aid office.

 The form to waive health insurance may not be available until July.
 The video below demonstrates where to find it on our website.